| Oracle® Database PL/SQL Packages and Types Reference 11g Release 2 (11.2) Part Number E10577-04 |

 Usage Notes

-member function for logical change records (LCRs) to specify behavior based on compatibility.
+You can use this function with the GET_COMPATIBLE member function for logical change records (LCRs) to specify behavior based on compatibility.

 The constant value returned by this function corresponds to 11.1.0 compatibility in a database.
-You control the compatibility of an Oracle database using the COMPATIBLE
+You control the compatibility of an Oracle database using the COMPATIBLE initialization parameter.

 See Also: